Deadrank/DeadRank-DU/README.md

  - `textColorPVP`: HUD Color customizations (Default = 'black')
  - `neutralLineColor`: HUD Color customizations (Default = 'lightgrey')
  - `neutralFontColor`: HUD Color customizations (Default = 'darkgrey')
+ - `warning_size`: Size of warning indicators in the upper right

 ### Weapons
 Weapons are controllable from 3rd persion view using the weapon widgets.
 With the widget, you can start firing, stop firing and reload the weapons.
 I the lower left of the screen the HUD displays the hit chance of each weapon linked.